AFS-BM: Enhancing Model Performance through Adaptive Feature Selection with Binary Masking: Conclusion

 In this paper, we have addressed the critical problem of feature selection in general machine learning models, recognizing its critical role in both model accuracy and efficiency.
 Traditional feature selection methods struggle with significant challenges such as scalability, managing high-dimensional data, handling correlated features, adapting to shifting feature importance, and integrating domain knowledge.
 To this end, we introduced the ``Adaptive Feature Selection with Binary Masking" (AFS-BM) algorithm.

 AFS-BM differs from the current algorithms since it uses joint optimization for both dynamic and stochastic feature selection and model training, a method that involves binary masking.
 This approach enables the algorithm to adapt continuously by adjusting features and model parameters during training, responding to changes in feature importance measured by the loss metric values.
 This adaptability ensures that AFS-BM retains essential features while discarding less relevant ones based on evaluation results, rather than relying solely on feature importance calculated using intuitive reasoning.
 This is crucial since depending solely on feature importance can lead to the removal of informative features, as it evaluates them within the context of the feature set, rather than considering their contribution to final model performance.
 AFS-BM's approach prevents the removal of informative features, ultimately enhancing model accuracy.
+To encourage further research and allow others to replicate our results, we openly share our source code\footnote{\url{https://github.com/YigitTurali/AFS_BM-Algorithm}}.